rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Support for mounting images as volumes

 Support for using Open Container Initiative (OCI) images as volumes in Pods, introduced in v1.31, has graduated to beta.
-This feature allows users to specify an image reference as a volume in a Pod while reusing it as volume mount within containers.
+This feature allows users to specify an image reference as a volume in a Pod while reusing it as a volume mount within containers.
 It opens up the possibility of packaging the volume data separately, and sharing them among containers in a Pod without including them in the main image, thereby reducing vulnerabilities and simplifying image creation.

 This work was done as part of [KEP-4639: VolumeSource: OCI Artifact and/or Image](https://kep.k8s.io/4639) led by SIG Node and SIG Storage.